Parsley: Cultivars

-In cultivation, parsley is subdivided into several cultivar groups, depending on the form of the plant, which is related to its end use.
-Often these are treated as botanical varieties, but they are cultivated selections, not of natural botanical origin.
+Parsley is subdivided into several cultivar groups.
+Often these are treated as botanical varieties, despite being cultivated selections, not of natural botanical origin.

 Leaf parsley

 The two main groups of parsley used as herbs are French, or curly leaf (P. crispum Crispum Group; syn.
 P. crispum var. crispum); and, Italian, or flat leaf (P. crispum Neapolitanum Group; syn.
 P. crispum var. neapolitanum).
-Of these, the Neapolitanum Group more closely resembles the natural wild species.
 Flat-leaved parsley is preferred by some gardeners as it is easier to cultivate, being more tolerant of both rain and sunshine, and is said to have a stronger flavor—although this is disputed—while curly leaf parsley is preferred by others because of its more decorative appearance in garnishing.
 A third type, sometimes grown in southern Italy, has thick leaf stems resembling celery.

 Root parsley

 Another type of parsley is grown as a root vegetable, the Hamburg root parsley (P. crispum Radicosum Group, syn.
 P. crispum var. tuberosum).
 This type of parsley produces much thicker roots than types cultivated for their leaves.
 Although seldom used in Britain and the United States, root parsley is common in central and eastern European cuisine, where it is used in soups and stews, or simply eaten raw, as a snack (similar to carrots).

 Although root parsley looks similar to the parsnip, which is among its closest relatives in the family Apiaceae, its taste is quite different.